modelica/newsletter/submission-guidelines.md

 Each post should start with a header information, starting and ending with a line with three slashes '---'.
 Then, three meta-information shall be inserted:
 - `title` - a short title.
 Can be nested into quotes to prevent special characters (e.g. colons) from breaking the text.
 - `author` - authors of the contribution and their affiliations, preferably including hyperlinks, e.g. `[Modelica Association](http://modelica.org)`
 - `category` - a category of the post.
-Currently, following five categories are currently accepted.
+Currently, following six categories are currently accepted.
 However, if you feel, that your contribution does not exactly fit one of those, we might open a new category.
 Just [let us know](mailto:filip.jezek@creativeconnections.cz).
   - `"association"` - news regarding Modelica association
   - `"project"` - news regarding Modelica Association related projects
   - `"education"` - news regarding educational resources, or training
   - `"library"` - news regarding new or improved libraries
   - `"vendor"` - news regarding new Modelica tools versions
+  - `"conference"` - news regarding public meetings and conferences associated with

 ## Markdown syntax
 For the text body, use the [kramdown](https://kramdown.gettalong.org/) flavor of the Markdown syntax.
 See the [quick reference](https://kramdown.gettalong.org/quickref.html).
 It is *mostly* compatible with the GitHub flavored markdown.